 Section 16(a) of the Exchange Act and the disclosure requirements of Item 405 of Regulation S-K require the directors and executive officers of the Company, and any persons holding more than 10% of any class of equity securities of the Company, to report their ownership of such equity securities and any subsequent changes in that ownership to the SEC, Nasdaq and the Company.
-Based solely on a review of the reports that have been filed by or on behalf of such persons in this regard and written representations from our directors and NEOs, we believe that the following persons filed late Section 16 reports during 2021: Mr. Javier filed a late Form 4 on March 23, 2021; Mr. Mitchin filed a late Form 4 on May 12, 2021; Mr. Allen filed a late Form 4 on September 20, 2021; Mr. Schmitt filed a late Form 4 on September 20, 2021; Mr. Tomasello filed a late Form 4 on September 20, 2021; Ms. Garbrick filed a late Form 4 on December 3, 2021 and Mr. Javier filed a late Form 4 on December 3, 2021.
+Based solely on a review of the reports that have been filed by or on behalf of such persons in this regard and written representations from our directors and NEOs, we believe that the following persons filed late Section 16 reports during 2022: Mr. Lynch filed a late Form 4 on March 20, 2023; Mr. Niswonger filed a late Form 4 on March 20, 2023; and Mr. Polit filed a late Form 4 on March 20, 2023.

-Shareholder Proposals for the 2023 Annual Meeting of Shareholders
+Shareholder Proposals for the 2024 Annual Meeting of Shareholders

-Any proposal intended to be presented for action at the 2023 Annual Meeting of Shareholders by any shareholder of the Company must be received by the Secretary of the Company at its principal executive offices not later than November 28, 2022 in order for such proposal to be considered for inclusion in the Company's proxy statement and form of proxy relating to its 2023 Annual Meeting of Shareholders.
+Any proposal intended to be presented for action at the 2024 Annual Meeting of Shareholders by any shareholder of the Company must be received by the Secretary of the Company at its principal executive offices not later than November 29, 2023 in order for such proposal to be considered for inclusion in the Company's proxy statement and form of proxy relating to its 2024 Annual Meeting of Shareholders.
 Nothing in this paragraph shall be deemed to require the Company to include any shareholder proposal which does not meet all the requirements for such inclusion established by Rule 14a-8 of the Exchange Act.

-For other shareholder proposals to be timely (but not considered for inclusion in the proxy statement for the 2023 Annual Meeting of Shareholders), a shareholder's notice must be received by the Secretary of the Company between January 10, 2023 and February 9, 2023 and the proposal and the shareholder must comply with Rule 14a-4 under the Exchange Act.
-In the event that a shareholder proposal intended to be presented for action at the next Annual Meeting is not received prior to February 10, 2023, proxies solicited by the Board in connection with the Annual Meeting will be permitted to use their discretionary voting authority with respect to the proposal, whether or not the proposal is discussed in the proxy statement for the Annual Meeting.
+Any shareholder proposal must also meet all other requirements contained in our Bylaws, including the advance notice provisions.
+For other shareholder proposals to be timely (but not considered for inclusion in the proxy statement for the 2024 Annual Meeting of Shareholders), a shareholder's notice must be received by the Secretary of the Company between January 11, 2024 and February 10, 2024 and the proposal and the shareholder must comply with Rule 14a-4 under the Exchange Act.
+In the event that a shareholder proposal intended to be presented for action at the next annual meeting does not comply with the aforementioned requirements, the shareholder proposal will be excluded from the annual meeting.